geekstor/DigitalCrew/frontend/README.md

-  # Redesign AI Agent Builder
+  # Redesign AI Agent Builder (Copy)

-  This is a code bundle for Redesign AI Agent Builder.
-The original project is available at https://www.figma.com/design/st2IwoBdzEo739TV5fyCYt/Redesign-AI-Agent-Builder.
+  This is a code bundle for Redesign AI Agent Builder (Copy).
+The original project is available at https://www.figma.com/design/1KzYTE8EDTqR46glbbIPo8/Redesign-AI-Agent-Builder--Copy-.

   ## Running the code